 Smoothed variables

 Smoothed variables included temporal lag () and time-of-year.
 Lag was already quantified to calculate the individual occupancy metrics as the set of all possible time-differences between potential capture events for a given animal.
 Time-of-year was quantified as week of the year, so sightings/detections from January 1st through the 7th would have a time-of-year value equal to 1, January 8th-15th would have a value of 2 and so on.
-Both of these terms were smoothed…
+Both of these terms were included as smooths in the models.
+Time of the year was included as a cyclic cubic regression spline (as the want the value at the end of the year to match the value at the beginning of the year).
+Lag was included as a low rank isotropic smoother, which is the default in our modelling framework.

 Linear variables